intellimate/Server/README.md

 * `database.password` the password of the database account
 * `os.url` is the url of the object-service

-this will bind the Worker-Service on post 4567 on 127.0.0.1 of the hosts machine.
+this will bind the Server on post 4567 on 127.0.0.1 of the hosts machine.

 The configuration files are located under `/conf` on the image and named `configuration.properties` and `logging.xml`.
 Please see below for more details.